arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/memory-partitioning/content.md

 ## Memory Partitioning

 Memory partitioning involves dividing the available memory of a device into separate regions or partitions, each serving a specific purpose.
-This process is used for managing memory efficiently and ensuring that different programs or functionalities of the device can coexist without interfering.
-In the context of the Opta™, partitioning the memory allows the device to accommodate different functionalities, such as its Wi-Fi firmware, Over-The-Air (OTA) updates, and certificates storage, while still providing memory space for user programs developed in the Arduino IDE.
-Now, we will guide the process of partitioning an Opta™'s memory to enable the full range of its functionalities to be programmed using the Arduino IDE.
+This process is used for managing memory efficiently and ensuring that different programs or functionalities of the device can coexist without interfering each other.
+In the context of the Opta™, partitioning the memory allows the device to accommodate different functionalities, such as its Wi-Fi® module firmware, Over-The-Air (OTA) updates functionality, and certificates storage, while still providing memory space for user programs developed in the Arduino IDE and the Arduino programming language.

+Now, we will guide the process of partitioning an Opta™'s memory to enable the full range of its functionalities to be programmed using the Arduino IDE and the Arduino programming language.

 ## Instructions